Having a cataract operation (easy read)

 Easy read fact sheet on what happens at a cataracts operation.

-The cloudy lens in your eye is replaced by a clear lens.
+A cataract operation is when a cloudy lens in your eye is replaced by a clear lens.

-The first visit is for a check up.
+The first visit is for a check-up.

 The second visit is for the operation a few weeks later.